Photo of cypress fruits

 Cypress essential oil is neurotoxic and oxytocic.
 Because oxytocin stimulates uterine musculature, the plant is totally contraindicated in pregnant women.

-More information on cypress in the listing above.
+More information on cypress.